commercionetwork/commercionetwork/docs/app_developers/commercioapi-wallet.md

-# CommercioAPI Wallet
+# CommercioAPI eID

-The  CommercioAPI Wallet permit to manage the basic operations on your Wallet/s
+The  CommercioAPI eID permit to manage the basic operations on your in commercio chain